pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

 ```

 Then in the body of this method we can dynamically check if iOS 17 is available, and if so try
-casting the object to the `Observable` protocol, as well as do some fancy manuevers to open
+casting the object to the `Observable` protocol, as well as do some fancy maneuvers to open
 the existential and cast the key path to the right type:

 ```swift